R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/5 Mitotic Cell Cycle/5 Mitotic Cell Cycle.md

+---
+sr-due: 2023-01-29
+sr-interval: 4
+sr-ease: 293
+---
 # Mitotic Cell Cycle
 #biology #MOC

 This is how cells divide through mitosis.
-Its a continuos cycle, end of life of one cell begins the life of two new daughter cells, repleneshing the constant death of cells, very important.
+Its a continuous cycle, end of life of one cell begins the life of two new daughter cells, repleneshing the constant death of cells, very important.

 [[Plant Cells]] have the same thing with 2 differences:
 - No [[Centrosome]]